tusharjain0022/GeekNote/README.md

 # GeekNote
 ##### Place for all your learning
-We've got all the resources that you'll require to get a dive into any Computer Science related field.We've a separate blog space for the users where anyone can post their blogs and share their knowledge with other devs as well.
+We've got all the resources that you'll require to get a dive into any Computer Science related fields.We've a separate blog space for the users where anyone can post their blogs and share their knowledge with other devs as well.
 Our registered users/bloggers will also get access to our discord channel.
 Give it a try, you will really get benefited 😉😉.